mbabynames search ✿

 Eden Victoria

-Eden, meaning "noble and strong", pairs with Victoria, meaning "victory".
+Eden, meaning "delight", pairs with Victoria, meaning "victory".
 The meanings point in complementary directions.
 Eden is 2 syllables.
 Victoria at 3 adds length and rhythm.

 Eden Penelope